rosielee09/SaveFish/README.md

 # 'Save fish' Game
 ## Play the Game
-Visit the live game: (https://rosielee09.github.io/Save-fish-game/)
+Visit the live game [Here!](https://rosielee09.github.io/Save-fish-game/)

 ## How to Play?
-1) Click the Start button to begin the game
+1. Click the Start button to begin the game
-2) Within the time limit, click on all the trash items to save the fishes
+2. Within the time limit, click on all the trash items to save the fishes
-3) Be careful!
+3. Be careful!
 If you click on a 🐟, you lose.
 Enjoy the challenge😸!

 ## Technologies Used
 <p>